projectdiscovery/nuclei/SYNTAX-REFERENCE.md

 </div>
 <div class="dt">

-Constants contains any scalar costant for the current template
+Constants contains any scalar constant for the current template

 </div>